prometheusresearch/baseline-codebase/src/rex.assessment_import/test/test_export_template.rst

   >>> csv_file_name, csv_file_content = output.as_csv_file()
   Traceback (most recent call last):
   ...
-  Error: Unable to generate csv file for more than one chunk
+  rex.core.Error: Unable to generate csv file for more than one chunk